nektro/zigmod/docs/README.md

 Check here for the [`deps.zig` reference](./deps.zig.md).

+There is now also a tutorial-style guide that goes over various use cases that Zigmod provides and caters to.
+It is [available here](tutorial.md).

 ### A new project
 Create a new directory for your project and run these commands to get started:
 ```